apollographql/apollo-server/docs/source/essentials/building-schema.md

 > Often times mature architectures have been battle tested and optimized for certain views.
 There is a temptation to translate this data directly into the SDL.
 This can be an effective migration path provided there is a way to add new GraphQL schema types for new use cases.
 Often times, since these are newer features with less critical performance guarantees, it is acceptable to retrieve a portion of fields for  a given field from the optimized backing

+## Introspection

+Introspection is an automatic benefit built into the GraphQL specification which allows users to ask a server what operations it supports.
+This facilitates SDL-generation since GraphiQL and other tools will can provide you specific insight into the fields available at each level of a GraphQL operation.
+Protecting data exposed by a GraphQL schema is important and more information on security can be found in [security best practices]().

 ## Execution Instructions (resolvers)

 In addition to the SDL describing the interface and types, a complete schema includes functions that provide the implementation of how the SDL is executed on the server.